Particular vestings exemption (s.125) toolkit

 Records you need to keep

-- a copy of the national personal insolvency index and details of trustee in bankruptcy or discharge from bankruptcy (for vestings due to bankruptcy).
 If applicable, you should also include a copy of the statutory declaration required for the Department of Resources.

-For a transaction involving real property, you must keep the identity details annexure for each non-Australian transferee.
+For a transaction involving real property, you must also keep the identity details annexure for each non-Australian transferee.

 Also consider…